atulkamat/learnNew/JS/README.md

 #js coding rules
 link - https://javascript.info/
-1. "const" does not allow changes."let" allows changes. variable definition with only $ and _ is possible
+1. "const" does not allow changes."let" allows changes. variable definition with only $ and _ is possible. start with # will mean private
 2. all caps for "const" variable with know values, camelcase for constants which fill from a function on run time
 3. Special values:  number values(NaN, Infinity,-Infinity).null=>non existent,undefined=>not defined
 ```javascript